NTR: Kathanayakudu: Critical response

 Sangeetha Devi Dundoo reviewing for The Hindu wrote that the film is an ode to NTR with strong background score and cinematography building up on the relations between NTR and Akkineni Nageswara Rao, however lacks drama and focuses more on idolizing Rama Rao rather than exploring his personal life and his flaws.
 Manoj Kumar R. reviewing for The Indian Express rated the film 2.5/5 and criticized that director Krish did not portray NTR from a human perspective and rather stuck to a divinely depiction like a messiah.
-He further citicized that the film looked nothing more than a stitch of NTR's life known to public.
+He further criticized that the film looked nothing more than a stitch of NTR's life known to public.
 He praised Balakrishna's performance in the role of his father and a worthy moments of NTR's life and his accomplishments when one watches the film as a tribute to NTR.
 Suresh Kavirayani reviewing for Deccan Chronicle gave a 4/5 rating and wrote that the film is a tribute to NTR and is well directed by Krish with riveting narration focusing NTR's film career and personal life.
 He also wrote that the film only portrayed his rise to stardom despite conflicts involved him and praised Balakrishna's performance and termed it his best as he portrayed the character with finely grained techniques rather than his usual overt acting style.

 Priyanka Sundar of Hindustan Times rated the movie 2/5 and wrote that the film portrays NTR as "larger-than-life" and as a perfect man and fails to examine at a deeper level into his character and motivations; his wife's character played by Vidya Balan is underdeveloped lacking chemistry with the lead character, Balakrishna.
 She concluded that it does not fully engage the audience with the lead character.
 S. Venkat Narayan, journalist and author of NTR: A Biography (1983), wrote in Hindustan Times applauding Krish for his undertaking to showcase a complex person such as NTR.
 He opined Balakrishna's performance in the first quarter as the younger NTR was not convincing enough but the rest was exceptional.
 He also praised Balan's performance, Gnana Shekar's cinematography and Keeravani's music.
 Krishna Sripada reviewing for The News Minute wrote that the film can be seen in different ways depending on the perspectives of the viewer – some seeing it as a documentation of NTR's life and career, while others finding it lacks dramatic impact and not as emotionally powerful as they had expected.
 He immensely praised Krish for bringing the right balance between these two.
 He wrote that the film serves as a nostalgic look back of Telugu cinema and fashion from that time period.